TYChen1102/ac215_SmartEats/README.md

 - Reports contains the project proposal submitted for Milestone 1.

 ### Next Steps:
-- Incorporate data versioning
 - Combine some containers to reduce redundancy
+- Incorporate multimodal models

-### What's new in Milestone 3:
+## What's new in Milestone 3:
 - Data Versioning: a container for running DVC to keep track of the commits, logs, and different versions of datasets.
 - Modify the prompt of fine-tuned LLM with RAG to offer more conservertive advice based on one meal input.